Sportsman’s Corner: An Interview With Bird Hunter, James Esperti And His Dog, Hoss

 DESCRIBE WHAT IT’S LIKE HUNTING WITH HOSS.

 Hoss is an incredible tracker, and we’ve had plenty of instances where someone will wound a bird but won’t kill it.
 The bird will hit the ground, take off running, and will cover some serious ground, even when wounded.
 One time, I was out with some clients, and one of them wounded a bird, and it hit the ground running.
 Hoss took off in the complete opposite direction, to the point where everyone else thought that he was going the wrong way.
 That’s not always so great in a field full of other birds because a dog chasing a wounded bird can flush out the other birds unintentionally.
 Our clients asked that I call Hoss in, but I know how good of a tracker Hoss is, so I told them to wait and to trust Hoss.
 Sure enough, he disappears over the ridge and is just gone.
 We’re sitting there waiting, and everyone thinks he’s gone off in the wrong direction.
 But about 15 minutes later, from the complete opposite direction, Hoss comes up behind us with that rooster in his mouth.

 WHAT’S THE BENEFIT OF HUNTING WITH HOSS VERSUS HUNTING ALONE?

-To be honest, it’s no fun hunting without Hoss, not only because he’s my buddy, but also because it’s inefficient for me to try to shoot birds and then find them after they’ve fallen.
-Hoss, and most other bird dogs, are so good at tracking and finding birds that I’ve shot, that I lose far less birds than I would if I was hunting alone.
+To be honest, it’s no fun hunting without Hoss, not only because he’s my buddy but also because it’s inefficient for me to try to shoot birds and then find them after they’ve fallen.
+Hoss, and most other bird dogs, are so good at tracking and finding birds that I’ve shot that I lose far fewer birds than I would if I was hunting alone.
 It’s important to me to retrieve what I’ve harvested, and Hoss helps me do that.